 Benefits of a Free, Lifetime Membership in Americans All and Storytelling for Students

-- Your registration also provides you with a one-year free trial subscription in our Social Legacy Network (students keep their free trial until their class graduates).
+- Your registration also provides a three-month free trial subscription to our Social Legacy Network (students keep their free trial until their class graduates).
 Your subscription enables you to receive discounts on goods and services from our program’s business partners and professional service providers.

-- Another benefit of membership is the ability to create and publish two stories in English—and as many as desired in multiple languages—for our Heritage Honor Roll.
-Stories can be augmented with photographs, hyperlinks and audio/visual materials.
+- Another benefit of membership is creating and publishing two stories in English—and as many as desired in multiple languages—for our Heritage Honor Roll.
+Stories can be augmented with photographs, hyperlinks, and audio/visual materials.
 It is easy to start creating a story.
-Our template only requires individuals to fill in their name, date of birth and a summary not to exceed 60 words.
+Our template only requires individuals to fill in their name, date of birth, and a summary not to exceed 60 words.
 Additional story elements can be added over time.
 In addition, members can also create a shorter version (up to 500 words) which can be printed in an 8½” x 11” format.
 You do not need to create a story to join the Social Legacy Network.

-- Students can use their story to create virtual yearbooks for all the clubs and team they participate in.
+- Students can use their stories to create virtual yearbooks for all the clubs and teams they participate in.
 If they have already created a story, they can repurpose it by adding additional elements.
 This will give them a permanent, accessible social media presence that truly describes who they are.

 - Intergenerational knowledge of one’s family history is associated with positive mental health, wholeness, well-being and a sense of belonging.
 In today’s polarized, socially segregated, and increasingly diverse America, investments in belonging are more urgent than ever.
 When one belongs, they feel emotionally connected, welcomed, included, and satisfied in their relationships.

 - Storytelling can also be a wonderful bonding experience that builds empathy, compassion, and understanding.
 By helping others less skilled in the art of writing and the use of technology to incorporate images and recordings into their legacy stories, a student can earn service-learning credits.